 What are carbon toe boots?

-Carbon toe boots contain the shoe cap mostly made of sturdy and robust carbon fiber.
+Carbon toe boots contain a shoe cap mostly made of sturdy and robust carbon fiber.
 They also lie in the composite toe and provide protection from harsh weather conditions.
 In addition, carbon toe boots are mostly favorable around the electrical environment.

 Is carbon toe the same as steel toe?